stefanvictora/hue-scheduler/README.md

 The delay in ms after the light on-event was received and the current state should be rescheduled.

 **Default**: `150` ms

+### `--event-stream-read-timeout`

+Configures the read timeout of the API v2 SSE event stream in minutes.
+The connection is automatically restored after a timeout.
+The default of 2 hours may change in the future after more empirical results of the new event stream.

+**Default**: `120` minutes

 ### `-Dlog.level`